 Swiss Chard is an annual crop here at Secretts.
-Its super nutritious and much loved by our wholesale customer (London Restaurants) and by our farm shop customers too.
+It’s super nutritious and much loved by our wholesale customer (London & Surrey Restaurants) and by our farm shop customers too.
 Although named Swiss Chard this vegetable is a native of the mediterranean rather than Europe and part of the beetroot and spinach family.
+Scroll down for how to use, prepare and an original recipe written for us by Elizabeth Silver on instagram as ElizabethSilverFood who is a local and regular customer here at Secretts.

 Chard growing here at Secretts!